debrawolford/treat-your-pup/README.md

 - I select "Try it Out" and get redirected to the Meals page.
 - I scroll down and sees all the different special meals options.
 - I press on the Order button for the dairy free option.
+- I get an error pop-up telling me that they are not accepting orders.

 2. I have multiple dogs with different preferences and would like to buy a meal for all of them:
 - I select Meals Pages.
 - I scroll down to Mix and Match and press order so I can combine several meals/caloric needs.
 <i>(This could be improved in the future by offering a discount for people with multiple dogs)</i>
+- I get an error pop-up telling me that they are not accepting orders.

 3. I work full-time and am rarely home during the day and would like to see if the meals can be delivered in the mornings or evenings:
 - I select FAQ page to find out about delivery.
 - I scroll down to Shipping and Delivery and read the question/answer letting me know that there flexible delivery options.
 -  I click on "See Meals" on the navbar.
 - I find the meal that suits my dog and click on Order.
+- I get an error pop-up telling me that they are not accepting orders.

 4. I am unhappy with my order and would like to contact someone:
 - When on the home page I select FAQ to see if there is information about refunds.